EswarTalasila/GameDesign/project-2/README.md

 ### Death & Respawn
 - **Reload** — Free restart, resets all progress on the current floor
-- **Respawn** — Costs one collected ticket, burns it with a dissolve animation, reloads the current section and respawns at the last checkpoint
+- **Respawn** — Costs 3 collected tickets, burns one with a dissolve animation, reloads the current section and respawns at the last checkpoint

 ## Dialogue System